Last updated: May 14, 2026

 |---|---|---|---|

-| Contact form | Name, email, category, message, data-use consent | Company, phone, department, urgency | Full requirements, address, quote details, attachments |
+| Contact | Name, email, category, message, consent | Company, phone, department, urgency | Requirements, address, quote details, attachments |

-| Registration form | Name, email, registration target, consent | Company, intent, pre-event question, phone | Detailed profile, billing, extra files |
+| Registration | Name, email, target, consent | Company, intent, pre-event question, phone | Detailed profile, billing, extra files |

-| Reservation or booking form | Name, email, service, first preferred time, second preferred time, contact method | Phone, notes, third preferred time | Address, payment details, deep intake |
+| Booking | Name, email, service, two preferred times, contact method | Phone, notes, third preferred time | Address, payment, deep intake |

-| Lead capture or resource request | Name, email, requested resource, consent | Company, role, company size, timeline | Budget, full requirements, meeting time |
+| Lead capture | Name, email, requested resource, consent | Company, role, size, timeline | Budget, requirements, meeting time |

-| Job application form | Name, email, role, experience summary, consent | Portfolio URL, contact preference, interview availability | Sensitive details and documents needed later |
+| Job application | Name, email, role, experience summary, consent | Portfolio URL, contact preference, interview slot | Sensitive details, stage-specific documents |

-| Survey form | Main questions, response context, anonymous/named choice | Segment, open-ended comments, follow-up consent | Contact details unless follow-up is requested |
+| Survey | Main questions, response context, anon/named choice | Segment, open comments, follow-up consent | Contact details unless follow-up is requested |

-| Event registration form | Name, email, attendee count, attendance format, consent | Company, purpose, questions, accessibility notes | Post-event survey, consultation request |
+| Event registration | Name, email, attendee count, format, consent | Company, purpose, questions, accessibility notes | Post-event survey, consultation |

 The Same Field Means Different Things in Different Forms